|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 13: Istria Peninsula: Pula, Rovinj, Porec

 Day 14: Hum.
-Slovenia Border Cross, Hrastovlje Church, Salinas (saltpans), Socerb viewpoint to Trieste, Italy
+Slovenia Border Cross, Hrastovlje Church, Socerb Viewpoint to Trieste, Italy

 This morning we visit Hum, known locally as "the smallest town in the world".
 This fortified hilltop town has a medieval Bell Tower which overlooks the picturesque valley.
 We will have time to explore Hum's shops where we will find local brandies and paintings.